-Unable to Connect to SSL Services due to PKIX Path Building Failed
+Unable to connect to SSL services due to "PKIX Path Building Failed" error

-Attempting to access applications that are encrypted with SSL (for example HTTPS, LDAPS, IMAPS) throws an exception and the connection is refused.
+Attempting to access applications or websites that are encrypted with SSL (for example HTTPS, LDAPS, IMAPS) throws an exception and the connection is refused.
 This can happen when attempting to establish a secure connection to any of the following:

 - Mail server

 - Another Atlassian application using Application Links

 - Atlassian Marketplace